mlcert4highered/mlcert4highered/README.md

-# 📘 Higher Education Analytics Series – Course Data Repository
+# 📘 Higher Education Analytics Series – Book Data Repository

 Welcome to the official GitHub repository supporting our **Higher Education Analytics** courses and E-book series.
 This open-source hub provides access to the **real-world datasets**, **output tables**, and **code notebooks** used in the books.